adstastic/adstastic.github.io/_posts/2020-05-22-best-reads.md

 tags: [review, links]
 ---

 I've long desired to have a practice of periodically reviewing the information I've consumed so I'm going to dip my toes in the water with (hopefully) regular short posts of the best things I've read.
+Please check out the original content, the excerpts are just what jumped out at me most and may not make sense without a proper read.

 ## This Is What Uncertainty Feels Like